 The New York Times article quotes Marguerita Cheng, a certified financial planner who runs Blue Ocean Global Wealth in Rockville, Maryland.
 She said she was glad she recommended Long-Term Care Insurance for her father, who died this year at the age of 82.

 "He had bought a policy when he was 68 with a $125 daily benefit with 5 percent simple inflation protection."
 Last year, his daily care cost $256, but almost all of it was covered because the benefit had increased to $219.75.

 Better Start Planning Now for a Future Successful Retirement

 Today, most people start looking at Long-Term Care Insurance coverage in their 40's and 50's when they can enjoy lower premiums because of both their age and health.

 Premiums are based in part on your age and health at the time of application.
-This means the younger you are when you purchase the lower the premium will be.
+The younger you are when you purchase a policy the lower the premium will be.

 LTC Insurance is Custom Designed

 Long-Term Care Insurance is custom-designed to fit your needs, age, health, and other considerations.
 The key, according to several Long-Term Care Specialists, is to design a plan to make a catastrophic event manageable.

 Most states have partnership programs available that provide dollar-for-dollar asset protection if you have a qualified policy.
 The Long-Term Care Partnership Program is a collaboration between the state government and insurance companies.
 Under this partnership, applicants who purchase qualifying Long-Term Care Insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their Long Term Health Care.
 This is referred to as dollar for dollar asset protection or asset disregard.